TrueBlocks/trueblocks-core/test/gold/tools/ethName/ethName_README.txt

 `Notes:`

 - With a single search term, the tool searches both `name` and `address`.
-With two search terms, the first term must match the `address` field, and the second term must match the `name` field.
-When there are two search terms, both must match.
+- With two search terms, the first term must match the `address` field, and the second term must match the `name` field.
+- When there are two search terms, both must match.
-- If one mixes options, the `--edit` option always predominates (i.e. the program opens the database and then quits).
+- If one mixes options, the `--edit` option predominates (i.e. the program opens the database and then quits).
 - The `--list` option predominates otherwise.
 If present, the tool displays a list of stored names and addresses and then quits.
-- The `--count` option works with any other option and will simply display the number of matches or '0 matches' if none.
+- The `--count` option works with any other option and will simply display the number of matches.
 - The `--matchCase` option requires case sensitive matching.
 It works with all other options.
 - The `--addrOnly` option modifies the display output and therefore works with any other options.